aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 An app architecture should **scream about the use cases** of the app.

-Architectures are **not about frameworks**.
-They should not be supplied by frameworks.
-Frameworks are tools to be used, not architectures to be conformed to. **If your architecture is based on frameworks, then it cannot be based on your use cases.**
+Architectures are **not about FWs**.
+They should not be supplied by FWs.
+FWs are tools to be used, not architectures to be conformed to. **If your architecture is based on FWs, then it cannot be based on your use cases.**

 #### THE PURPOSE OF AN ARCHITECTURE

-Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases with **no commiting to frameworks, tools, and other environments issues**.
+Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases with **no commiting to FWs, tools, and other environments issues**.
 The first concern of an architect is to make sure that the building is usable – not to ensure that the house is made of bricks.
 Yes, using bricks do matter, but they should not be in the center of the architecture.

-A good architecture allows decisions about frameworks, etc to be deferred, revisited and changed.
-Frameworks are options to be left open.
+A good architecture allows decisions about FWs, etc to be deferred, revisited and changed.
+FWs are options to be left open.
 A good architecture **emphasizes the use cases and decouples them from peripheral concerns**.

 #### BUT WHAT ABOUT THE WEB?